SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 A request to a microservice can be authenticated using various authentication mechanisms supported by {{< product-c8y-iot >}} such as:
 1. Basic authentication
-2. OAI-Secured
+2. OAI-Secure
 3. SSO
-4. JWT token authentication (depricated)
+4. JWT token authentication (deprecated)

 If you use Java for your development, we recommend you to use the Microservice SDK version 10.4.6 or later to gain support for all available authentication ways in {{< product-c8y-iot >}}.

-For other programming languages, for which {{< product-c8y-iot >}} does not provide SDK, we recommend developers to ensure support for all authentication mechanisms available in the {{< product-c8y-iot >}} platform.
+In case of other programming languages, for which {{< product-c8y-iot >}} does not provide an SDK, we recommend developers to ensure support for all authentication mechanisms available in the {{< product-c8y-iot >}} platform.

-The {{< product-c8y-iot >}} exposes the rest endpoint <kbd>/user/currentUser</kbd>.
-The microservice retrieves the {{< product-c8y-iot >}} address from the <kbd>C8Y_BASEURL</kbd> operating system environment variable.
+The {{< product-c8y-iot >}} exposes the REST endpoint <kbd>/user/currentUser</kbd>.
+The microservice retrieves the {{< product-c8y-iot >}} address from the `C8Y_BASEURL` operating system environment variable.
 The microservice can verify if the credentials embedded in the HTTP request, which is handled by the microservice, are valid or not by using the REST endpoint <kbd>/user/currentUser</kbd>.
-If the credentials are correct, the response status from the <kbd>/user/currentUser</kbd> endpoint is <kbd>200 OK</kbd>.
-In case of incorrect credentials, the response contains a <kbd>401 Unauthorized</kbd> status code.
-In order to verify if credentials are correct, the microservice copies the credentials from ongoing requests and sends them to the <kbd>/user/currentUser</kbd> endpoint.
+If the credentials are correct, the response status from the <kbd>/user/currentUser</kbd> endpoint is `200 OK`.
+In case of incorrect credentials, the response contains a `401 Unauthorized` status code.
+In order to verify if the credentials are correct, the microservice copies the credentials from ongoing requests and sends them to the <kbd>/user/currentUser</kbd> endpoint.

 Depending on the authentication method, the credentials can be passed to the microservice in various ways, such as:

-  1. <kbd>Authorization</kbd> HTTP header
+  1. `Authorization` HTTP header
-  2. Cookie called <kbd>authorization</kbd>
+  2. Cookie called `authorization`
-  3. Custom HTTP header called <kbd>X-XSRF-TOKEN</kbd>
+  3. Custom HTTP header called `X-XSRF-TOKEN`
-  4. Custom HTTP header called <kbd>tfatoken</kbd>
+  4. Custom HTTP header called `tfatoken`

-If the incoming request contains the cookie <kbd>authorization</kbd>, the microservice has to copy the cookie and the header <kbd>X-XSRF-TOKEN</kbd> to the request to the <kbd>/user/currentUser</kbd> endpoint.
-In other cases, the header <kbd>Authorization</kbd> has to be copied.
-This is necessary, if a request contains the header <kbd>tfatoken</kbd>, which always needs to be included in the request to <kbd>/user/currentUser</kbd>.
+If the incoming request contains the cookie `authorization`, the microservice has to copy the cookie and the header `X-XSRF-TOKEN` to the request to the <kbd>/user/currentUser</kbd> endpoint.
+In other cases, the header `Authorization` has to be copied.
+This is necessary, if a request contains the header `tfatoken`, which always needs to be included in the request to <kbd>/user/currentUser</kbd>.

 You can see the credential validation flow on the sequence diagram below:

 ![OAuth](/images/microservices-sdk/ms-oauth.png)

-**Example**
+**Examp-e**

 The microservice can receive the HTTP requests with the following header (see example below).
 The authentication process is based on basic authentication and SMS based TFA.